 In 1990 I enrolled in the design graphics course at the IED in Rome, from which I left four years later with a thesis entitled Interzona – analysis of a new way of organizing knowledge and intellectual exchanges; this was the study closest to the art I was able to achieve.
 In hindsight I would have chosen the illustration course.

 In this glittering period, during the summer and winter holidays, I worked in the cafes and in the hotels of Ortisei, where I met among other things the crazy South Tyrolean wood sculptors, and I learned to deny the precious Neapolitan slowness.

-Over the years I then chased and touched the art a thousand times, almost always as a self-taught and a hiccup, continually distracted from my karma, from a very full life and almost always complicated and feverish, and with mixed results; this is my visionary site at the time, now archived.
+Over the years I chased and brushed against art a thousand times, almost always self-taught and hiccuping, continually distracted from a full and almost always complicated and feverish life, with mixed results; this is my visionary site at the time, now archived.

 I have been and am a freelance graphic designer for interzona design, and I founded a blog and then a non-profit association for awareness eating called il pasto nudo, born with the aim of open your eyes to those who want it, officially on the world of food, unofficially by exit Matrix.